Azure App Service Hybrid Connections

 There's a limit on the number of Hybrid Connection endpoints that can be used in an App Service plan.
 Each Hybrid Connection used, however, can be used across any number of apps in that plan.
 For example, a single Hybrid Connection that is used in five separate apps in an App Service plan counts as one Hybrid Connection.

-In addition to there being an App Service plan SKU requirement, there's an additional cost to using Hybrid Connections.
+In addition to there being an App Service plan SKU requirement, there's an extra cost to using Hybrid Connections.
 There's a charge for each listener used by a Hybrid Connection.
 The listener is the Hybrid Connection Manager.
 If you had five Hybrid Connections supported by two Hybrid Connection Managers, that would be 10 listeners.
 For more information, see Service Bus pricing.

 Hybrid Connection Manager